 “I think the sport for youth development world or concept is building right now, so we wanted to make sure that the people we were talking to knew that the work wasn’t about wins and losses and who’s the best kid, but was really about creating change in our communities that support long-term growth for our areas,” Anna-Lesa explained.
 “For upstate that’s a little bit different than for downstate.
 We have different issues in those ways, but at the end of the day, what kind of draws everyone together is that Soccer for Success, specifically for this group, really hits and addresses issues that are happening in all of those communities.”

-The first day of the Urban Soccer Symposium kicked off with opening remarks from U.S. Soccer Foundation President & CEO, Ed Foster-Simeon, Justin Bredeman, President & CEO of presenting sponsor,
+The first day of the Urban Soccer Symposium kicked off with opening remarks from U.S. Soccer Foundation President & CEO, Ed Foster-Simeon, Justin Bredeman, President & CEO of presenting sponsor, Soccer Shots, and Diana Cutaia, the event emcee.

 Attendees then broke off to participate in their first set of workshops, which featured presentations on topics such as how to recruit and retain women coaches, using a trauma-informed sports framework to create safe spaces, and developing soccer programs that incorporate programming for youth with disabilities.